kubernetes/autoscaler/vertical-pod-autoscaler/README.md

   since 1.9 ([#58255](https://github.com/kubernetes/kubernetes/pull/58255)).
   Read more about [VPA Admission Webhook](./admission-controller/README.md#running).
 * `kubectl` should be connected to the cluster you want to install VPA in.
+* The metrics server must be deployed in your cluster.
+Read more about [Metrics Server](https://github.com/kubernetes-incubator/metrics-server).
 * If you are using a GKE Kubernetes cluster, you will need to grant your current Google identity `cluster-admin` role.
 Otherwise you won't be authorized to grant extra privileges to the VPA system components.